 It was at that point when my parents organized to introduce me to violinist Emin Tagiev who agreed to take me on as his student.
 My parents would take me to Stoliarsky one afternoon a week to have my violin and piano lessons and on Saturday mornings to attend group music theory classes and small ensemble groups.
 At that age it was as much about seeing my friends as it was about how much fun it was to play music.

-Around 1999 the Stoliarsky school was going through financial hardship and Emin decided to separate from the school.
-A number of his previous students followed him but there was something in the community engagement we all had there that disappeared.
+Around 1999 the Stoliarsky school was going through financial hardship and Emin decided it would be best to separate from the school.
+A number of his previous students followed him but there was something in the regular community engagement we all had there that disappeared.
 Emin’s solution was to start a small ensemble group that kept us coming together on Saturdays to make music again – the Tagiev Chamber Orchestra.

 For ten years as a member of this group we performed not only in venues around Brisbane, but also in internationally recognized venues such as the Sydney Opera House and Carnegie Hall.
 The Tagiev Chamber Orchestra travelled to many countries while I was involved with it, with performances in Finland, Germany, Spain, Estonia, China, and the USA.